lexnapoles/shakespearean-pokemon/README.md

 #### Installation

+This project is built in TypeScript and Nodejs.
+To develop locally, you'll need to have installed Nodejs 14.15.1 at least.
+Then install the dependencies with:

 `npm i`

 If you want to specify a different port than the default (3000), add an `.env` file to the root of the project with the `SERVER_PORT` variable, e.g: